FREE Confidential Consultation • Available 24/7

 What Are the Consequences of a Hit-and-Run Charge in San Francisco?

 Being charged with a hit-and-run can have serious legal and financial consequences that extend beyond the courtroom.
-It is important to have an experienced car accident attorney by your side for guidance to get the best outcome possible.
+It is important to have an experienced San Francisco hit-and-run defense lawyer by your side for guidance to get the best outcome possible.

-• License suspension or revocation: The DMV may suspend or revoke your driver’s license depending on the severity of the car accident.
-Some car accident cases allow for a restricted license after a period of suspension.
+• License suspension or revocation: The DMV may suspend or revoke your driver’s license depending on the severity of the offense.
+The California DMV will add two points to your driving record for a hit-and-run conviction, and San Francisco residents should be aware that a suspended license can also affect your ability to use toll bridges and parking permits within the city.
+Some cases allow for a restricted license after a period of suspension.

 • Criminal record: A conviction, especially for a felony, will result in a permanent criminal record, which might affect employment, housing opportunities, and other aspects of your life.